-ver Island State Park is located 1.5 $\mathbf{\Lambda}$ miles east north of Buckskin Mountain State Park and is an ideal destination for tent campers and RVers.
+Diver Island State Park is located 1.5 Tmiles east north of Buckskin Mountain State Park and is an ideal destination for tent campers and RVers.
 Enjoy a sandy beach (sheltered from the main river channel in a cove), boat launch, hiking trail, dog run, 50 amp electric sites and access to OHV backcountry roads.
 Also available is a group ramada with a campfire ring and large BBQ grill.
 The ramada area is available for group camping or day use (reservations for this area are available with some restrictions).
+Stop by River Island Market located a quarter-mile south west of the park entrance for groceries, food deli, gas, propane, clothing, and storage.
 The park and ranger station are both open daily.
 The park is located at 5200 N. U.S. Highway 95, Parker, AZ 85344; (928) 667-3386.